 Figure 8.5.4.2.2-1: PIN management with multiple PEMCs

 1. PEMC-S receives a request from PIN owner or PIN admin to perform any of the PIN management operations.
+Some of the PIN management operations (PIN profile update, PIN element removal) shall be performed by secondary PEMC (PEMC-S) itself and some operations (PIN deletion, PIN activation and PIN deactivation) can be sent to primary PEMC (PEMC-P) which shall be validated and executed by the PEMC-P.

-These operations could be PIN element removal, PIN element addition, PIN deletion, PIN configuration update etc. 2.
-PEMC-S prepares the corresponding request including the required details for the requested operation and sends it to PEMC-P. These requests shall carry the PIN client ID of the PEMC-S mandatorily.
+2. PEMC-S prepares the corresponding request including the required details for the requested operation and sends it to PEMC-P. These requests shall carry the PIN client ID of the PEMC-S mandatorily.

 3. PEMC-P on receiving the request checks whether the PEMC-S is authorized as secondary PEMC in-order to perform the operation.